Priyadarshini-Sharma/sbi-multilingual-contact-centre/README.md

 ## 🩺 The Problem

-SBI's contact centre handles a massive volume of calls — but customers routinely face:
+State Bank of India's contact centre handles a massive volume of calls — but customers routinely face:
 - Confusing DTMF keypad menus ("press 1 for this, press 2 for that")
 - Language mismatches with available agents
 - Long wait times leading to call abandonment